django-honeypot

 ...

-This decorator will ensure that a field exists in request.POST
+This decorator will ensure that a field exists in request.POST that is

-without arguments will use the
+named \'field_name\'. @check_honeypot without arguments will use the

-default HONEYPOT_FIELD_NAME
+default HONEYPOT_FIELD_NAME.

 Adding honeypot fields to class-based-views